gmlueck/llvm/sycl/doc/OptionalDeviceFeatures.md

    - checks if there is the `SYCL/image-requirements` property
    - if no, copies current row to the output file table and goes to the next
-   - if yes, checks if all the requirements listed in the property are supported by the target architecture as specified in the device configuration file
+   - if yes, checks if all the requirements listed in the property are supported by the target architecture as specified by entry `E` in the device configuration file
        - if yes, copies current row to the output file table and goes to the next
        - otherwise skips this row